Food is fuel is a common saying that you’ve probably heard a million times.

 We Eat For Enjoyment and Pleasure

-Furthermore, only looking at food as fuel takes away the notion that sometimes we eat out of enjoyment.
+Only looking at food in one light takes away the notion that sometimes we eat out of enjoyment.
 And pleasure.

 It’s okay to eat foods for reasons outside of nutrition – we want joy, nostalgia or comfort.